Agent-Banks/roshambo/README.md

 ## Requirements

 #### Part 1

-> NOTE: Complete part 1 before moving on to part 2

 - [x] There should be three buttons for Player One: Rock, Paper, Scissors
 - [x] There should be three buttons for Player Two: Rock, Paper, Scissors
 - [x] Player One should be able to select their throw